These Are The Victims Of The Manchester Terror Attack

-The names of all the 22 victims who died in the blast have slowly been released by the authorities, and details about their lives have emerged in the past couple of days.
-Here's what we know about the victims of the Manchester attack so far.
+The names of the 22 victims who died in the blast have not been officially released, but details about their lives are beginning to emerge.
+Here what we know about the victims of the Manchester attack so far.

 Advertisement